Text Only :: Skip Nav ::

 Before the South Carolina State Board of Medical Examiners in the Matter of James Michael Shortt.
 Final Order.
 2006-05-28.
 Available from http://www.llr.state.sc.us/pol/medical/Final%20Orders/May06/ShorttFO.pdf

 Related: United States of America v.
 James M. Shortt.
 Superseding Indictment.
 2005-11.
-United States District Court District of South Carolina Columbia Division.
-Available from http://www.casewatch.org/doj/shortt/indictment.shtml
+USDC, SC Columbia Division: http://www.casewatch.org/doj/shortt/indictment.shtml

 top